Desk with Laptop, Calculator, Files and small model of house with epc colours

 This table includes 6 options for solar panels with capacities specified as if an MCS certificate was available.
 These include panels with 'none or little' overshading and an inclination of 45 degrees.

-This is followed by 4 options where the 'percentage of roof' method is used to estimate the solar capacity instead:
+This is followed by 4 options where the 'percentage of roof' method is used to estimate the solar capacity instead.
+These figures were produced under the RDSAP 9.94 methodology:

 Description EPC Rating Increase